 Fingertip Pulse Oximeter

 The pulse oximeter is a device that is usually placed on a fingertip.
 It uses light beams to estimate the oxygen saturation of the blood.
-This article will explore many different reasons why getting a pulse oximeter can be beneficial for your health.

 Adult and Pediatrics

 |Measurement accuracy||80% - 99%: ±2%|